 Amcache vs SRUM: presence vs long-window resource usage

-SRUM and Amcache are even more different from each other than Amcache and Prefetch are.
-They overlap only in that both record "binaries that did something on this host."
+SRUM and Amcache are more different than Amcache and Prefetch are, and that is saying something.
+They overlap only in that both record "binaries that did something on this host".
 Beyond that they answer very different questions.

-SRUM records resource usage per application over a 30-60 day window.
-Amcache records presence with rich metadata, with a retention much longer than that.
+SRUM records resource usage per application over 30-60 days.
+Amcache records presence with rich metadata, retained much longer.

 What SRUM is#

-SRUM is the database backing the Windows System Resource Usage Monitor, the feature that powers the "Data usage" and "Power usage" panes in modern Windows settings.
-It lives at:
+The database backing the Windows System Resource Usage Monitor.
+It powers the "Data usage" and "Power usage" panes in Settings and lives at:

 C:\Windows\System32\sru\SRUDB.dat

-SRUDB.dat is an ESE database (the same format as mailbox.edb or the Active Directory database) with multiple tables, the most useful of which are:
+SRUDB.dat is an ESE database (same engine as Active Directory and Exchange) with multiple tables.
+The useful ones:

 Table Contents

-Application Resource Usage CPU time, working-set bytes, I/O per application per hour.
+Application Resource Usage CPU time, working-set bytes, I/O per app per hour

-Network Usage Network bytes sent / received per application per hour.
+Network Usage Bytes sent and received per app per hour

-Push Notification Toast / push notification activity per application.
+Push Notification Toast / push activity per app

-Each row is bucketed by hour and per application.
-The "application" is identified by an executable path or AppID.
-SRUM data is continuously updated by the SRUM service and rolled up daily into long-term aggregates.
+Each row is bucketed by hour and per application (executable path or AppID).
+Continuously updated by the SRUM service and rolled up daily.
+Retention is build-dependent but usually 30-60 days.

 The fundamental difference#